collective/collective.arboreal/README.txt

 Integration with Archetypes
 ===========================

-The primary usage for Arboreal is to use it for hiararchical vocabularies.
+The primary usage for Arboreal is to use it for hierarchical vocabularies.
 To make this a reality Arboreal has its own widget and field types.

 An example of configuring a field within a schema is given below.